||Powder Mountain Brim Trail

 Mountain.
 (Newer additions include Brittain's

-Ribbon and Hidden Lake.)
+Dozen and Hidden Lake trails.)
 The Brim singletrack is six miles long, with connecting road bringing our suggested ride to 10.1 miles.

 area.
 Parking may not be available at the trailhead itself -- so my